When using WooCommerce Payments, you have two options to sell subscription products:

 The subscription functionality built into WooCommerce Payments is currently available in preview release.
 During this time, it is only available to US merchants for debit and credit card payments.
 Merchants in the US can sell subscriptions to customers in other countries in over 100 different currencies.

-If you want to see the built-in subscriptions functionality with WooCommerce Payments be made available in your country, or for WooCommerce Payments’ additional payment methods, please request or vote for that request on the Ideas board.
+If you want to see the built-in subscriptions functionality with WooCommerce Payments be made available in your country, or for WooCommerce Payments’ additional payment methods, please request or vote for that request on the Feature Requests board.

 Renewal failures for cards from India ↑ Back to top